 Founded in 1935, Peninsula Players is the oldest American professional resident summer theatre company.
-It started as a theatre colony and outdoor playhouse in Fish Creek Park.
+It started as a theatre colony and outdoor playhouse, in what is now, Fish Creek Park.
 In 1937, it moved to the beautiful setting and facility on Peninsula Players Road.